How to Restore Your Gut Health After Taking Antibiotics

 Summary

-Phase 1: Gut bacteria under attack
+Phase 1: Antibiotics attack gut bacteria

 The drop in richness and diversity depends on different factors.
 For example, broad-spectrum antibiotics (e.g. ciprofloxacin, cefadroxil) target a wide range of bacteria and have a big impact.
 Whereas narrow-spectrum antibiotics (e.g. metronidazole, erythromycin) target only a few types of bacteria.